 - The top dental insurance companies should offer plans that follow a cost model similar to: 100% coverage for preventative, 80% of basic services, and 50% major procedures

-- Your insurance provider may send the check for dental payments directly to you instead of the dental office, in which case it is your responsibillity to ensure your provider receives these payments
+- Your insurance provider may send the check for dental payments directly to you instead of the dental office.
+In this case it is your responsibillity to ensure your provider receives these payments

 To find out more about dental discount plans, read our article here.